-I have always believed that God helps only those who help themselves .
-It would be foolish on our part to sit back and expect a miracle to happen in times of crisis.
-Most of us would also start worrying unnecessarily imagining everything to go wrong and let our mind go blank.
+It would be unwise on our part to sit back and expect a miracle to happen in times of crisis.
+Many start worrying unnecessarily imagining everything to go wrong and let their mind go blank in times of difficulties.

-Now I shall just ask you to look back at any one such incident in your life in which you almost went panic (I am sure that all of us would have gone through AT LEAST one such incident in our lives.
-I myself have gone through many).
+Now, may I simply ask you to look back at any one such incident in your life in which you almost went panic (I am sure that all of us would have gone through at least one such incident in our lives).
 Now just have a look at the outcome of that incident.
-In 99% of the cases the crisis would certainly have been sorted out with ease or at least without those outcomes which you had IMAGINED to take place during the time of crisis.
+In all probability, the crisis would certainly have been sorted out with ease or at least without those worst case outcomes which you had imagined to be the end result of the crisis.

-Thus, it turns out that we unnecessarily get tensed and panic when we face a problem and start imagining all odd things to take place which is completely baseless, as is always proved after the end of the crisis.
+Thus, it turns out that we unnecessarily get tensed and panic when we face a problem and start imagining all sort of negative outcome to take place, which is completely baseless, as is always proved after the end of the crisis.
 So, the lesson is don’t panic and don’t worry, instead start thinking about the possible solutions and available options to solve the current crisis.

 Those who trust in GOD pray to him during a crisis asking their GOD to help them out of the present situation.